This year marks the 80th anniversaries of the end of the Second World War with VE and VJ Day commemorated with events around the country and locally.

-Victory in Europe (VE Day), on 8 May, marks the Allied victory in Europe.
+We've already see a number of events commemorating Victory in Europe (VE Day), on 8 May, marking the Allied victory in Europe.
 The news resulted in millions celebrating the end of the war, with street parties, dancing and singing across the country.

 The war in the Far East did not end until 15 August 1945 with VJ Day (Victory Over Japan).